deMenschRutger/SmashArchive/README.md

 using an API.

 This project originated from the now defunct smashranking.eu project.
-A prototype version of SmashArchive, using the old smashranking.eu database, can be found at [smasharchive.eu](http://smasharchive.eu/).
-The code used for this prototype is no longer in use, but can still be inspected in the history of this repository (it is tagged as version 0.1.0).
+A prototype version of SmashArchive can still be inspected in the history of this repository (it is tagged as version 0.1.0).

 ## Contribute